 Acoustic concrete normally contains large quantities of gypsum that may inhibit the adhesive's capability to properly bond.
-Acoustic concrete must be primed with a primer such as Taylor 2025 or the concrete manufacturer's recommended primer/surface hardener.
+Acoustic concrete must be primed with the concrete manufacturer's recommended primer/surface hardener.
 Test the concrete by scraping the surface with a nail or other sharp object.
 If the concrete powders or crumbles, it is not sound and suitable for direct application of hardwood flooring and may require the use of a floating sub-floor system.
 Always check for adequate adhesive bond.
 The concrete must have a minimum compressive strength of 2000 PSI.

-Ceramic, Terrazzo, Slate & Marble (All installation methods)
+Ceramic, Terrazzo, Slate & Marble (Glue-Down or Floating Installations Only)